Is it safe to travel to Vietnam? Your rights as flooding hits tourist destinations

 UK government advice on travelling to Vietnam

-The UK Foreign Office (FCDO) has not issued new travel advice following the recent flooding in Vietnam.
+The UK Foreign Office (FCDO) has not issued new travel advice following the flooding in Vietnam.

 However, a recent FCDO update said: “The tropical storm season runs from May to November.
 Tropical storms can cause serious travel disruption, 2025 has seen higher than expected rainfall in Vietnam.”